 Checkbox: Run discovery when I click Finish (on the “Summary” page of the dialog)

-Both checkboxes are ticked by default which leads to the installation of Veeam Agent components on the computers targeted by the Protection Group as soon as the wizard dialog is closed by clicking the Finish button.
-This is due to the fact that a rescan job is started directly after finishing the dialog and the “Run discovery” checkbox was ticked.
-This job updates the Protection Group’s member list based on the chosen method and then connects to each computer in the list to deploy the Veeam Installation Service on each newly discovered computer.
-Then, based on the “Install backup agent automatically” setting and its sub-options, additional software components will be installed on the targeted computers.
+Both checkboxes are ticked by default.
+That leads to the installation of Veeam Agent components on the computers targeted by the Protection Group after clicking the Finish button.
+“Discovery” updates the Protection Group’s member list and deploys the Veeam Installer Service.
+Based on the “Install backup agent automatically” setting and its sub-options, additional software components will be installed on the targeted computers.